-Please go to the following links to view the Criminal Justice degree plan and to see the full list course descriptions.
-All of the university courses are also included at the end of the catalog.
+Please use the following links to view the degree plan and to see the course descriptions.

-- Homeland Security - List of University Courses
+- Homeland Security Degree Plan - Homeland Security Courses

 Minor in Criminal Justice

 Students wishing to minor in Criminal Justice must take CJ 1301, Introduction to Criminal Justice, CJ 4304, Criminology, and 12 additional hours of CJ courses including at least 6 hours of upper division (3000 or 4000 level) CJ courses.
 For these 12 hours, students should consult with a Homeland Security and Criminal Justice faculty member.